pythononwheels/icanhastypecheck/README.md

 But for typechecking only types make sense, though.

-Since this feature was added from python 3.0 the way I chose for implementing typechecking for python 2.x is a naming convention for parameters based on [the info field lists of sphinx](http://sphinx-doc.org/markup/desc.html#info-field-lists)
+Since this feature was added from python 3.0 the way I chose for implementing typechecking for python 2.x is a documentation convention for parameters based on [the info field lists of sphinx](http://sphinx-doc.org/markup/desc.html#info-field-lists)

 So for python 2.x the Syntax is:
 ```python